practicingruby/practicing-ruby-paid/posts/v7/006-infrastructure-alt.md

-The recipe we use for configuring Nginx is the most complicated one in Practicing Ruby's cookbook, but it mostly just combines and expands upon the concepts we've already discussed in this article.
-Try to see what you can understand of it without reading the explanations that follow, but don't worry if every last detail isn't immediately clear to you:
+The recipe we use for configuring Nginx is the most complicated one in Practicing Ruby's cookbook, but it mostly just combines and expands upon the concepts we've already discussed.
+Try to see what you can understand of it before reading the explanations that follow, but don't worry if every last detail isn't immediately clear to you:

 ```ruby